 - Access: all the available characteristics of the field;

 - Label: this is the name of a field that is visible for the users on your Organization;

 - Type Data: the specification of the possible data in a field.

-You can sort the properties according to the 'Categorize' or 'Alphabetical' view, and find the necessary data using the Search field.
+You can sort the properties according to the 'Categorize' or 'Alphabetical' view, and find any necessary data using the Search field.

 Also, you have the additional options to navigate to an object's data and related files by right clicking on a field, or in the toolbar of the Properties part of the Admin panel.
 These options are the following: Open Field Level Security in sObject Inspector and Refresh selected object.

-In the Layouts section, you can get the information about the related Layouts to the selected object.
+In the Layouts section, you can get the information about the related Layouts to a selected object.

-Clicking on a Layout name, you can track the next information about it:
+Clicking on a Layout name, you can track the following information about it: